carlsonsantana/HaTeMiLe-for-PHP/README.md

 ## How to Use
 1. Instanciate a new object with HTMLDOMParser interface, setting the HTML code;
 2. Instanciate a new Configuration object;
-3. Instanciate a new object with AccessibleForm, AccessibleNavigation, AccessibleTable or AccessibleEvent interface and call yours methods;
+3. Instanciate a new object with AccessibleForm, AccessibleDisplay, AccessibleNavigation, AccessibleTable or AccessibleEvent interface and call yours methods;
 4. Get the HTML code of object with HTMLDOMParser interface.

 ## Example
     <?php
     ob_start();
     require_once './hatemile/implementation/AccessibleEventImplementation.php';
+    require_once './hatemile/implementation/AccessibleDisplayScreenReaderImplementation.php';
     require_once './hatemile/implementation/AccessibleFormImplementation.php';
     require_once './hatemile/implementation/AccessibleNavigationImplementation.php';
     require_once './hatemile/implementation/AccessibleAssociationImplementation.php';